ccqgithub/vfm/packages/docs/src/guide/index.md

 You can use `FormProvider` to provide form to children by [Dependency Injection](https://vuejs.org/api/composition-api-dependency-injection.html).

-Use this you do not need to pass form to every component, but will lose some type intellisense.
+Use this, you do not need to pass form to every component, but will lose some type intellisense.

 <details open>
   <summary>Details:</summary>